nipy/nipy-suite/README.rst

 test
-  Installs all modules and runs their unittests reporting success of failure clean
+  Installs all modules and runs their unittests reporting success of failure testinstall
+  Installs all modules and checks either all .py files get installed clean
   Cleans results of builds, `install/` is preserved dist-clean